BIATeam/BIADocs/docs/50-BestPractices/40-Front Style Guide/22-UpdateComboboxSize.md

 nav_order: 22
 ---

 By default, combobox (as dropdown and multiselect ) height is defined at 50% of viewport vertical size.
-If list exceeds this value, a scroolbar appear.
+If list exceeds this value, a scrollbar appear.
 Of course it is a maximum size.
 It is possible to redefine this size with **scrollHeight** parameter.

 ```ts